artefactory/train-fastai-custom-aiplatform/README.md

   - The name of the job
   - The type of scaling we want, BASIC_GPU here
   - The region we want our running machine to be
-  - The URI of our custom container
+  - The URI of our custom container, that contains our training code
   - Training arguments, that have been defined in the args_getter.py file

 These training arguments are not all necessary if they have a default value, but allow you to customize the training of your model.
 They can be specified after the "-- \" when running your command: